-Confirming the Applicant's control over the requested FQDN by confirming the presence of a Request Token or Random Value contained in the content of a file or on a web page in the form of a meta tag one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by HARICA via HTTP/HTTPS over an Authorized Port.
-The Request Token or Random Value MUST NOT appear in the request for the file or web-page.
+Confirming the Applicant's control over the requested FQDN by confirming the presence of a Request Token or Random Value contained:

+- 1. in the content of a file; or - 2. on a web page in the form of a "meta tag" (as defined in HTML)

+This file or web page MUST be accessible under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.